GIScience/gis-training-resource-center/content/en/Module_4/en_qgis_map_design_I_ex1.md

 The finished map could look something like this:

-:::{figure} ../../fig/en_map_design_exercise_1_results.png
+:::{figure} ../../../fig/en_map_design_exercise_1_results.png
 ---
 name: Main road network and hospitals in Ghana, Africa
 width: 600px
 ---
-Some space has been left in the bottom-right corner for an overview map
+Some space has been left in the bottom-right corner for an overview map.
 :::

 What can we learn from this map?
 We can clearly identify areas that are harder to reach and where the travel time to a hospital is much longer than in the populated regions in the south of Ghana.